Ken Irvine: Early life

-Born in Cremorne, Sydney, to John Bernard Irvine, a butcher, and his wife Doris May (' McCabe), Irvine attended Marist Brothers Mosman.
+Born in Cremorne on Sydney's Lower North Shore, to John Bernard Irvine, a butcher, and his wife Doris May (' McCabe), Irvine attended Marist Brothers Mosman.
 He originally excelled in both baseball and sprinting, playing in the New South Wales junior baseball side alongside future New South Wales and Australian teammate Reg Gasnier, while also competitively running for the Randwick-Botany Club.
 After deciding to attend a trial at Wentworth Park for the North Sydney Bears rugby league club as a 17-year-old, their first grade coach Ross McKinnon stated "sign that kid for life", and Ken was signed and playing for the club the following year.

 Playing career

 North Sydney Bears

 Making his debut for the club on the wing in 1958, he was an instant success for the club, proving to be a frequent try scorer.
 After only one full club season with Norths, Irvine was selected for New South Wales in 1959.
 He was the 1959 NSWRFL season's leading try-scorer with 19 and was rewarded with selection in the Australian side for the 1959-60 Kangaroo tour.
 Irvine made his Australian debut on the tour against France at the Parc des Princes stadium in Paris on 31 October 1959.

 In 1961, Irvine showcased his speed at a specially-arranged event specifically in an attempt to break professional world record over 100 yards.
 Irvine won the event and equalled the record of 9.3 seconds.
-During the same event he would also win the 120-yard Dubbo Gift after starting a yard behind scratch, again displaying his much-publicised speed.
+During the same event he also won the 120-yard Dubbo Gift after starting a yard behind scratch, again displaying his much-publicised speed.

 Irvine's speed was such that he is still considered by many to be the fastest player ever to lace on a boot, and is favorably compared against other noted rugby league speedsters such as Johnny Bliss, Michael Cleary (a 1962 Commonwealth Games 100 yards Bronze Medallist who beat Irvine in a A£2,000 match race at Sydney's Wentworth Park in 1964), Martin Offiah and Darren Albert.

-In total, Ken Irvine was selected for three Kangaroo Tours.
+In total, Irvine was selected for three Kangaroo Tours.
 He toured in 1959–60, 1963–64 where he repeated his feat from 1962 of being the only Australian to score a try in each Test of an Ashes series against Great Britain including 3 tries in the 50-12 second Test win at Station Road in Swinton in a game that became known as the "Swinton Massacre", and finally 1967–68.
 Irvine's feat of scoring a try in each Test of an Ashes series against Great Britain was later equalled by Sam Backo in 1988 and Mal Meninga in 1990.